alx280586-lab/Idk/README.md

    python web_server.py
    ```

 3. Keep the terminal open.
+You now have two ways to reach the chat UI:

+   - **Open the bundled `index.html` file** – double-click `index.html` (or open it via `File → Open File…` in your browser).
+     The page connects to the running server at `http://127.0.0.1:8000` automatically.
+This is the easiest option if you prefer
+     launching the UI from your desktop or file manager.
-Open your browser and go to `http://localhost:8000`.
+   - **Visit the live server** – open your browser and go to `http://localhost:8000`.
+The Flask app serves the same `index.html`
+     file directly.

-4. Chat with the bot.
+4. Chat with the bot using either window.
 When you are done, return to the terminal and press `Ctrl+C` to stop the server.

 The server also exposes JSON endpoints if you want to integrate another tool: